Red-Beard-The-Inquisitor/Drink-Minder/README.md

 If you received a unit directly from me, proceed to the Drink Minder setup.pdf instuctions located in this Repository.

-Please note that OBS fucntions are beta a the moment and do not have setup instructions yet.
+Please note that OBS fucntions are beta at the moment and do not have setup instructions yet.

 Avatar setup instructions here >

 Avatars-3.0-Manager link: https://github.com/VRLabs/Avatars-3.0-Manager/releases